 See the following video clip.
 It's one of the most memorable scenes in Star Wars IV: A New Hope (1977).
 Granted, this example is an exaggeration of my point.
 It's where Obi-Wan uses his mind-control powers to make a stormtrooper do his bidding.
 But clearly, it’s an example of a confrontation resolved by at least one person in the scene who has his act together.

-Imagine how gut-tearingly hideous it would have been had the scene turned into a ten-minute argument where every character acted like an idiot?
-Most of the audience would have stood up right then and left the theater, and the Star Wars saga would have ended halfway through the first movie.
+Imagine how gut-tearingly hideous it would have been had the scene turned into a ten-minute argument in which every character acted like an idiot.
+Most of the audience would have stood up and left the theater, and the Star Wars saga would have ended halfway through the first movie.

 If you want your readers to hate your scenes, make every character behave foolishly.
 Yet, such scenes regularly appear in movies and TV shows!